manuelaguadomtz/pyeer/README.md

 ### Contributors

-We would like to thanks to those who has collaborated with the project:
+We would like to thanks to those who have collaborated with the project:

 * [ljsoler](https://github.com/ljsoler)
     * Added support in CMC stats for multiple templates for a single query